hafeez-syed/redux/v2/readme.md

 First `npm install` to grab all the necessary dependencies.

-Then run `npm start` and open <localhost:7770> in your browser.
+Then run `npm start` and open <localhost:3000> in your browser.

 ## Production Build

-Run `npm build` to create a distro folder and a bundle.js file.
+Run `npm run build` to create a `build` folder.

+To See the production app running run `npm run serve` and open <localhost:5000> in your browser.

 ## Screenshots